operator-framework/olm-book/docs/uninstall-an-operator.md

 $ kubectl delete clusterserviceversion <csv-name> -n <namespace>
 ```

 By deleting `ClusterServiceVersion`, it will delete the operator's resources that OLM created for the operator such as deployment, pod(s), RBAC, and others.
-This also deletes any corresponding CSVs that OLM "Copied" into other namespaces watched by the operator.
+However, `CustomResourceDefinition` (CRD), that is installed by the operator, won't get deleted during uninstalling process.
+Deleting `CRD` will resolve into deleting all instances of that `CRD` which may be used by other operators. `CRD` can be deleted manually if needed.
+Furthermore, deleting a `CSV` also deletes any corresponding CSVs that OLM "Copied" into other namespaces watched by the operator.